ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 </figure>

 That's not to say I didn't make progress, though.
-One effective way I found to think about this problem was to think of each pair of students as a permutation, specifically a two-cycle.
-Each day (row), then, is a product of two-cycles, and we're given the constraint that each column must be a permutation as well.
-This process gives a nice table, which I find easier to think about.
+One effective way I found to think about this problem was to imagine each pair of students as a permutation, specifically a two-cycle.
+Each day (row) is then a product of two-cycles, and we're given the constraint that each column must be a permutation as well.
+This reframing gives a nice table, which I find easier to think about.

-One observation I made soon after was the existence of "three-cycles".
+An observation I made soon after was the existence of "three-cycles".
 In the example above, we have the two-cycle @@\begin{pmatrix}1&2\end{pmatrix}@@ on day one, and @@\begin{pmatrix}1&3\end{pmatrix}@@ on day two.
 This implies that
 @@\begin{pmatrix}2&3\end{pmatrix}@@ cannot be on days one or two, and must be on some other day (five in this case).
 I thought this could be made into some algorithm to arrange the cycles with.
 But, I gave up on it after realizing how much overlap there would be between different three-cycles.
-Again, I would see this observation later, but in a different form.
+Again, I would see this observation later in a different form.

 Another observation arising from this framing, and one which I found quite powerful, was the idea of "pointing".
 For example, in the above arrangement, the